When LGBT Discrimination, Stigma Affects Your Mental Health

 - Medical help – useful for those that suspect they have a mental illness.
 This includes doctors like your family doctor or a psychiatrist.

-- Psychological help – useful in many cases as counsellors and psychologists are trained to deal with both LGBT stigma issues and mental health issues.
+- Psychological help – useful in many cases as counselors and psychologists are trained to deal with both LGBT stigma issues and mental health issues.

 - A support group – often used in conjunction with other help to support someone through treatment such as addiction treatment.